johubertj/pokemon-js/README.md

-# pokemon-js -> Pokemon starter multiplayer

 # DEMO
 https://giphy.com/gifs/iLuvvrlxnZcBujachP

+Goal -> Recreate a pokemon starter zone with multiplayer using JS and sockets